 The Bigger Point

-President Dieter F. Uchtdorf, a member of the presiding council of The Church of Jesus Chris of Latter-day Saints (2008 to 2018) made a profound statement when he perpetuated the teaching of Fred Francis Bosworth from his 1924 book entitled Christ The Healer.
+President Dieter F. Uchtdorf, a member of the presiding council of The Church of Jesus Christ of Latter-day Saints (2008 to 2018) made a profound statement when he perpetuated the teaching of Fred Francis Bosworth from his 1924 book entitled Chris The Healer.

 President Uchtdorf instructs: